okonomichiyaki/supercat/010-F03-magnate.md

 ## Act II and III

+(in Act II use the following procedures. in Act III, use the Act III only procedures first, then use these procedures)

 ✦ Can bot Tax or favorable battle for resources, resulting in the bot having more than half of the total resources of its type in play? *(get resources such that if the Gain Monopolies Edict were resolved, the bot take the matching Monopoly)*

 - Prefer: Resource matching Monopoly in the supply